bixb922/crank-organ/doc-software/README.md

 * 26 note Alderman/Melvin Wright scale
 * 31 note Raffin scale
 * 35 note custom (a custom scale)
+* 64 note scale for MIDI over serial

+What you select is a template that allows to see and change pin assignment for different hardware configurations:
+* Use GPIO pins only (useful for 20 note organs), only ULN2803 drivers necessary for the solenoids
+* Use MCP23017 16 port expander for larger configurations
+* Use a MIDI over serial driver to send the data to a DIN type MIDI connector

 If you need another scale, post an issue in this Github repository or look at the configuration files to figure out how they work.
 The configuration files are JSON text files.
 Follow the same order as a existing file.
 The 35 and 48 note custom scale uses almost all configuration options, except putting more than one MCP23017 on the same I2C bus, so that may be a starting point.
 Any file in the /data folder called nn_note_xxxx.json (with nn a number and xxx a description) is considered a MIDI pinout description file, so you can add your own file here.

+You can mix and match, i.e. you can specify a template that sends some MIDI messages to a MIDI DIN plug, others that actuate a GPIO plug, other that actuates solenoid valves via a MCP23017 port expander.

+You also specify additional hardware you connect to the microcontroller:
+* A touchpad button (which is really any metallic drawer knob connected with a single wire to the microcontroller)
+* Electronic register switches
+* A rotary sensor for the crank (to detect movement, and/or to sense velocity)
+* A rotary knob to set velocity
+* A microphone for tuning

 ## Transpose scale if necessary
 If you have a organ with, say, a 20 note Carl Frei scale, that scale may start on F, G or other notes as lowest note.
 Use the transpose buttons to adjust the scale until the lowest note fits.
 The transpose buttons shift the complete scale up or down one semitone.